pgrandinetti/standard-traffic-data/README.md

 ## The data

 Whenever we generate or collect data, we publish it for everybody's benefits.
-Next is a list of all types of datasets, or databases, that we have.
+Next is a list of all datasets, or databases, that we have.

 **Principality of Monaco**

 These are timeseries of simulated road traffic data.
 The simulator used is SUMo, and the simulated city is the Principality of Monaco.
 We used the previous work of researchers at Communication Systems Department of Sophia-Antipolis, France.
 We took their (quite complex!) work and made it 100% reproducible with a Docker file.
 The story is told in the introduction of [this article](https://github.com/pgrandinetti/standard-traffic-data/blob/statsinf_pietro/knowledge/How_Fast_Would_You_Drive_In_Monaco.ipynb).

 For a description of the data, read the introduction of [this other article](https://github.com/pgrandinetti/standard-traffic-data/blob/main/knowledge/Urban_Traffic_Data_Exploratory_Analysis.ipynb).

+For more information about the ETL process, read [this page](https://github.com/pgrandinetti/standard-traffic-data/tree/main/std_traffic/pipelines#dockerized-pipeline).

 | Time horizon | File size | Download |
 | ------------ | --------- | -------- |